-This programme is offered on a part time, distance learning basis only.
+This programme is offered on a part time, distributed, flexible learning basis only.
 To obtain the MSc Food Technology for Industry, students must successfully complete modules to the value of 180 credits.
-This must include all core modules, including the dissertation/enterprise project component.
+This must include all core modules, including the research project component.

-Students will be able to access the modules via Cardiff Met’s Moodle platform.
-Modules will be released in September of each year and students will work through them at their own pace.
-Students may embark on more than one module in an academic year, but they need to complete each module by a given date.
+Students will be able to access the modules via Cardiff Met's Moodle platform.
+Modules will be released at set points in the year and students will need to complete each module by a given date.
 The structure of the programme is shown below: